 - The duty applies to all nine areas of discrimination listed in the Equality Act 2010.

-At LFS we strive to ensure that all nine areas of discrimination listed in the Equality Act 2010 (known as protected characteristics) underpin any decisions we make regarding our staff, pupils and parents.
+At Langdale we strive to ensure that all nine areas of discrimination listed in the Equality Act 2010 (known as protected characteristics) underpin any decisions we make regarding our staff, pupils and parents.
 These nine protected characteristics are:

 - gender reassignment